-FAIR TRADE JEWLERY DISTRIBUTER • NEW YORK, NY
+FAIR TRADE JEWELRY DISTRIBUTER • NEW YORK, NY

 A social enterprise focused on collaborating with Colombia’s indigenous artisan community, Lele Bombe connects people to handmade wearable art with a cause.
 The company works solely with displaced indigenous communities, often victims of Colombia’s past armed conflict.
 Our goal is to preserve the culture of these underrepresented artisans and empower the community tribal leaders, women artisans and their families.